 EF 70-300mm f/4-5.6L IS USM:

 The EF 70-300mm was introduced by Canon as a lightweight, compact but professional telephoto zoom lens, designed to answer the growing demand for high-performance zoom lenses which feature outstanding mobility and versatility.
-Its travel- friendly size also makes this a feasible candidate for those a penchant for travel photography.
+It’s travel- friendly size also makes this a feasible candidate for those a penchant for travel photography.

 Improve and expand your Canon photography experience with these must-have items.

-Canon Camera Review
+Canon Camera Bag:

-With so much kit to carry it’s wise to invest in a rugged camera bag.
+With so much kit to carry it’s wise to invest in a rugged Canon camera bag.
 The best bags feature removable padded separators for protecting your equipment; they can be pulled out and reattached by their Velcro strips to suit the style and shape or your own equipment.
-Also look for one that is waterproof, lightweight, has plenty of smaller pockets and a strap for attaching your tripod to.
+Also look for one that is waterproof, lightweight, has plenty of smaller pockets and a strap for attaching your tripod too.

 The wider the selection of lenses a photographer has at their disposal, the more genres of imagery they can produce.
 As a general rule of thumb use a focal length of less than 28mm for landscapes, 35 to 85mm for portraits, and anything over 100mm for zooming into the action such as sports, wildlife or documentary.